Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 FPort for data downlink and its associated SCHC control uplinks, named FPortDown in this document.

-FPorts can use arbitrary values inside the allowed FPort range and MUST be shared by the end-device, the Network Server and SCHC gateway prior to the communication.
+FPorts can use arbitrary values inside the FPort range allowed by LoRaWAN and MUST be shared by the end-device, the Network Server and SCHC gateway prior to the communication.
 The uplink and downlink fragmentation FPorts MUST be different.

 ## Rule ID management  {#rule-id-management}